codefellows-seattle-301d34/11-production-deployment/LAB.md

 *7. As a user, I want my books to be rendered dynamically so that I can view all of the books in my list.*

+- In `index.js`, create a property called `isProduction` which will evaluate your environment based on the URL in the browser.
+Use this property to set your `app.ENVIRONMENT.apiUrl`.
+  - Create a `.showOnly` method to reveal the containers of your single-page app.
+  - Create a `.render` method to compile your Handlebars template.
+  - Envlose your code in an IIFE.
 - Define a constructor function called `Book` which takes an object literal as an argument.
   - Iterate over the argument's object keys to assign key/value pairs for creating a Book instance.
   - Enclose your code in an IFFE.